-Gwen and Dan on one of the nicest fall days of the year.
+Lauren and Ales eloped in Philly on one of the nicest late-fall days of the year.

 Ending an engagement shoot with some of the best sushi (and by “some of” I mean “yeah, it was the best, but I’m trying to be cool”) in the country is never a bad idea.
 Thank you both so much for the experience – we’re excited for your wedding at Blue Hill next year.East Village, New York City.
 Kura Sushi.

 Windswept and subtly rebellious, our recent San Francisco editorial shoot was inspired by the spirit of the modern West Coast elopement.
 Simple, subtle, beautiful, and intimate.